EdwardJXLi/ProjectObsidian/obsidian/modules/README.md

 - `bulkblockupdate` - Adds support for the BulkBlockUpdate CPE
 - `textcolors` - Adds support for the TextColors CPE
 - `twowayping` - Adds support for the TwoWayPing CPE
+- `inventoryorder` - Adds support for the InventoryOrder CPE
 - `instantmotd` - Adds support for the InstantMOTD CPE
 - `fastmap` - Adds support for the FastMap CPE
 - `sethotbar` - Adds support for the SetHotBar CPE